 Another 2015 study for BioMed Research International states that THC, specifically, can negatively impact mitochondria in the brain.
 The authors suggest that it could harm these crucial structures and increase the risk of strokes.

-Finally, a more recent 2018 study in Frontiers in Pharmacology claims that CBD could increase the activity of mitochondrial complexes.
+Finally, a more recent 2018 study in Frontiers in Pharmacology claims that CBD could increase the activity of mitochondrial complexes in rats.
 Its antioxidant and neuroprotective properties could also protect cells from damage.

 How to Get Medical Cannabis for Mitochondrial Disease